 Environmental Nutrition (MS)

-The master's degree in Environmental Nutrition is a fully online, 33-credit hour program that emphasizes nutritional issues through an environmental lens.
+The master's degree in Environmental Nutrition is a fully online, 33-credit hour program that explores sustainable food and nutrition issues.
 The program examines the relationships between food, nutrition, and the environment.
-The impact of nutritional practices on the environment and the impact of the environment on nutritional practices are the program focuses.

 Relevant research and theoretical foundations towards best practices guides the curriculum.
-Issues related to food sustainability, traditional food practices, food justice, and alternative and complementary approaches to nutrition are examined.
-Students must complete an applied project and internship grounded in the practical application of sustainable nutrition practices.
+Issues related to food sustainability, traditional food practices, food justice, and complementary approaches to nutrition are examined.
+Students complete an applied project and internship grounded in the practical application of sustainable nutrition practices.

 Background of Candidates